Who are we?

 What distinguishes Northern Goals?

 We have a specific and specialist focus on Northern Israel.
-Our programs and services are adapted to 90 localities of different sizes and sectors.
+Our programs and services are adapted to 100 localities (out of 417 in the north) of different sizes and sectors.

-Northern Goals has expertise in working with the Israeli-Arab sector in the North, which comprises 57% of the region’s population and is made up of several distinct communities.
+Northern Goals has expertise in working with the Israeli-Arab sector, which comprises 54% of the region’s population and is made up of several distinct communities.

 Thanks to our extensive organizational infrastructure, we are able to replicate and expand services quickly and efficiently.
-Today, we are proud to work with 27,000 service-recipients – and that number is constantly growing.
+Today, we are proud to work with 53,000 service-recipients, which is constantly growing.

-Northern Goals employs a cadre of well-recognized professionals with broad knowledge and experience in their fields.
+Northern Goals employs a cadre of well-recognized professionals with extensive knowledge and experience in their fields.
 They are our greatest asset!

 What is our impact?

-Over a decade of rigorous, focused activity has resulted in significant impact among our target groups.
+Many years of rigorous, targeted activity has resulted in significant impact within our target groups.

-Steps – in the field of early childhood, we see a real improvement among children with difficulties who have been identified and treated.
-The average number of difficulties per child has decreased by 31%, the number of children with severe difficulties dropped by 34%, and the number of children who do not need further developmental intervention rose nearly four-fold.
+Steps – in the field of early childhood, there has been a substantial improvement among children with developmental difficulties who have been identified and received therapeutic intervention.
+The average number of developmental and emotional disorders per child has decreased by 31%, the number of children with severe developmental and emotional disorders decreased by 34%, and the number of children who do not need further developmental intervention rose nearly four-fold.

-Horizon – our work with teen girls and young women is producing impressive results.
-Among 90% of the girls in our programs there is a decrease in harmful behavior, among 80% there is an increase in self-confidence and sense of their own capability, and in social skills and involvement in the community, and among 65% we see improvement in their school achievements.
+Horizon – our work with adolescent girls and young women is producing impressive results.
+Among 90% of the girls benefitting from our programs, there is a decrease in harmful behavior, among 80% there is an increase in self-confidence and sense of their own capability, and in social skills and involvement in the community, and among 65% we see improvement in their school achievements.

-Family Forward – this program for families in poverty and exclusion has succeeded in significantly improving the employment situation (79% improvement), better exercising of citizen rights (41%) and enhancing domestic financial management (34%).
+Family Forward – a program which benefits families in poverty and facing social exclusion – has succeeded in significantly improving employment status (79%), increase in number of families exercising their benefit rights (41%) and enhancing domestic financial management (34%).

-Migdal Or – among blind and visually-impaired people, 80% of our service-recipients report an improvement in their functioning, 73% are participating in a follow-on program, and 65% are integrated in the job market.
-There is also high satisfaction with the Technology Support Helpline and with the Low Vision Clinic.
+Migdal Or – among people with blindness or visual impairment, 80% of our service-recipients report an improvement in their functioning, 73% are participating in a follow-on program, and 65% have been integrated into the workforce.
+There is also significant satisfaction with the Technology Support Helpline and with the Low Vision Clinic.

-Kerem – the program for young victims of sexual assault has led to significant improvement in the children’s functioning: for 72% in their behavior and disposition, for 71% in their self-perception, and for 68% in their understanding of the assault.
+Kerem – the program for young victims of sexual assault, we find a significant improvement in the children’s functioning: for 72% in their behavior and disposition, for 71% in their self-perception, and for 68% in their ability to move forward.